Internships at North River Commission

 - Recent graduates will also be considered

 North River Commission partners with area colleges and high schools, as well as internship programs.
 Individuals can contact us directly, starting with the Internship Interest form.
 Click here.
-Fill in the basic contact information and send a resume to Thomas Applegate, Executive Director: thomasapplegate<at>northrivercommission.org.
-Thomas or another staff will contact you.
+Provide a resume and basic contact information.
+A staff member will contact you.

-Selection of semester internships are made on a rolling basis until internships are filled.
+Selections of semester internships are made on a rolling basis until internships are filled.
 We recommend the following dates as guides.
-We encourage you to let us know about your interest, even when a date below has passed.
+We encourage you to let us know about your interest, even if the date below has passed.

 - Summer: contact us after February 1st and before April 1st